andrewcbuensalida/node-crash-course/readme.md

-for inline elements, if margin is auto, or not set, it is 0. box-sizing:border-box; makes the height and width account for padding and border. if margin-top and bottom is auto, default is 0 for block level elements. absolute, fixed positioning, border, margin shifts others. align-self, relative, static, sticky, padding, overflow, translate doesnt. html=onmouseover, js=mouseover, css=:hover
+for inline elements, if margin is auto, or not set, it is 0. box-sizing:border-box; makes the height and width account for padding and border. if margin-top and bottom is auto, default is 0 for block level elements. auto means the margin will take up the available space. so margin-right: auto means the element will move to the left. absolute, fixed positioning, border, margin shifts others. align-self, relative, static, sticky, padding, overflow, translate doesnt. html=onmouseover, js=mouseover, css=:hover if a flex item has flex-grow of 1, and another item has flex-grow of 2, first item will get half of the empty space of second. ways to mask aka cut out text from an image or vice versa, mix-blend-mode, mask-image, background-clip,

 to change css during runtime:
 a. set an animation.